GlennOlsson/bingo/README.md

 ### Checksum
 The checksum is a simple algorithm to ensure the query is correct.
 It is the sum of the XORed values, modulo 64.

+# State machine

+1. Landing page
+    - Select dataset and board ID.
+Encodes dataset id, all false tiles, and checksum as game state.
+Navigates to `/<boardId>?id=<gameState>`
+2. Game page
+    - Decodes game state.
+If fails, returns to landing.
+    - If can decode, resumes game at state.